 Safari not working?
 Fix common Safari issues with this guide

-Apple has devoted a lot of efforts to create one of the most used browsers - Safari.
-They update it regularly, fixing more and more bags with every release.
+Apple has devoted a lot of efforts to create one of the most powerful browsers there is.
+They update the Safari browser regularly, fixing more and more bags with every release.
 But, new issues appear as well, giving Apple developers room for improvement.
-Here are some of the problems with Safari users experience:
+Here are some of the Safari problems users experience:

 - Safari crashing

 - "Safari can not be opened because of a problem" message

 One of the frequent issues users experience is Safari crashing.
 There can be plenty of reasons why Safari doesn't respond and result in either crashing or freezing.
 The problem becomes more complicated when users can't open Safari even after the reset.
 What may cause Safari issues described above: